Clinical Trials

 Take time to talk to your family, friends and healthcare team.

-What is a research ethics committee?
+What is a research ethics committee (REC)?

 What happens to tissue samples that are collected in a clinical trial?